 What Will Happen After I Receive a Claim Letter From a Personal Injury Lawyer?

 After you send a copy of the attorney’s claim letter to your insurance company, your insurance company will contact the personal injury lawyer and request the lawyer to send copies of all the medical records concerning the injuries claimed.

 Your insurance company may attempt to settle the claim.
 If the claim cannot be settled, a lawsuit will usually be started by the personal injury lawyer representing the person injured in the accident.

 What to Do If Someone Sues You For an Accident

 When someone sues you for a car accident or any accident, you will be served with legal papers that start the lawsuit.
 The papers you are served are called a Summons and Complaint.
 If you are served with legal papers, keep reading.

-When a Summons and Complaint is served on you, you should immediately forward a copy of the Summons and Complaint to your insurance company by certified mail return receipt requested.
+When a Summons and Complaint are served on you, you should immediately forward a copy of the Summons and Complaint to your insurance company by certified mail return receipt requested.
 If you have not previously obtained a claim number, get one now.